 1. Wanting to Do Everything Yourself

 Showing frustration that you cannot control every aspect of a project or activity can be disruptive.
 This desire comes from a lack of trust and a belief that the project would be run better and guarantee success if only you could do everything yourself.

 Another sign of a failing manager is ambushing suppliers.
 Dissatisfaction with suppliers from time to time is not unusual.
 However, it's less than professional to invite them to a meeting and launch a surprise attack when they're unprepared.

 3. Disrupting Meetings

 The next sign is arriving late to meetings.
-This is very disruptive on its own, but worse still is forcing the meeting to start again and wasting everybody's time.
+This behaviour is very disruptive on its own, but worse still is forcing the meeting to start again and wasting everybody's time.